sbstn-gbl/lfbd-22-23/README.md

-## GitHub Repository for Course "Learning from Big Data"
+## GitHub Repository for Course "Learning from Big Data 2022/23"

 ### README content